 Chlamydial infections - Suspected Child Abuse

 Most of the time, chlamydia is a "silent" infection and has few symptoms.
-However, it is the leading cause of infertility, as permanent damage may be done to the woman's reproductive tract.
+However, if left untreated it can cause permanent damage to the woman's reproductive tract.
 In men, chronic infection can lead to sterility.

-For females, pelvic inflammatory disease (PID) is inflammation of the upper genital tract: endometrium, fallopian tubes from ascending bacteria from the vagina or cervix.
+For women, pelvic inflammatory disease (PID) is inflammation of the upper genital tract from ascending bacteria from the vagina or cervix.
 Signs and symptoms include lower abdominal pain, vaginal discharge, abnormal vaginal bleeding, abdominal guarding and rebound, and other signs of peritonitis, adnexal tenderness, cervical motion tenderness, and fever.

 Fitz-Hugh-Curtis is a complication of PID causing inflammation of the liver capsule.

 Consider inpatient hospitalization if a tubo-ovarian abscess is suspected, there is no response to oral antibiotics, the patient is unable to follow an oral regimen, the patient appears very ill, or other abdominal pathology cannot be ruled out.